chjj/blessed/README.md

 - **enableKeys([el])** - enable keypress events for the screen and optionally an element (automatically called when a form of on('keypress') is bound).
 - **enableInput([el])** - enable key and mouse events. calls bot enableMouse and enableKeys.
 - **copyToClipboard(text)** - attempt to copy text to clipboard using iTerm2's
-  propriety sequence. returns true if successful.
+  proprietary sequence. returns true if successful.
 - **cursorShape(shape, blink)** - attempt to change cursor shape. will not work in all terminals (see artificial cursors for a solution to this). returns true if successful.